Skip to main content

 • You can call the police using 101 at the point you decide you want to report it or visit your nearest police station, if you feel that would be easier for you.

-Specially Trained Officers are designated first response officers for incidents of sexual assault.
+If you contact the Police, Specially Trained Officers are designated first response officers for incidents of sexual assault.
 They are trained in interviewing, forensic evidence recovery and will be the liaison officer.
 Specially Trained Officers are trained because they are passionate about helping with incidents of this nature.
 In regard to domestic violence an officer will be allocated the investigation.
 Depending on the level of risk, this may be a detective or a uniformed officer.
 That officer will be allocate based on the skill set that the officer has, to deal with these incidents.
 That may mean a local officer or an officer from another area.
 Emergencies will be attended by uniformed officers from the station closest.

 Further Information